JeremyChabert/ui5overview/Navigate.md

 ## Summary

-What will see in this part is :
+What we will see in this part is :

 - Declaration of routes (manifest.json)
 - Routing configuration